 White (Witte or Witbier): Milky-yellow summertime beers made from wheat.
 White beer, similar to a Hefeweizen, is often flavored with spices such as orange peel or coriander.

 Trappist and Abbey Beers: Heavily fermented, malty, monk-brewed beers.
 For centuries, between their vespers and matins, Trappist monks have been brewing beer.
 Three typical ones are Tripel, with a blonde color, served cold with a frothy head (and in the traditional chalice-shaped glass); Dubbel, dark, sweet, and served cool; and Enkel, made especially by the monks for the monks, and considered a fair trade for a life of celibacy.
 These styles originated at the Westmalle monastery; other official Belgian Trappist monasteries are Rochefort, Chimay, Orval, Achel, and Westvleteren (the last one's brews are often voted the "best in the world," and are hard to find).
-Many of these monasteries welcome visitors looking to quench their thirst and satisfy their appetites in their on-site or nearby restaurants — the monks of Orval, for example, make wonderful bread and cheese.)
+Many of these monasteries welcome visitors looking to quench their thirst and satisfy their appetites in their on-site or nearby restaurants — the monks of Orval, for example, make wonderful bread and cheese.
 "Abbey beers" (abdijbier) emulate the Trappist style, but are produced at other monasteries or by commercial brewers; St. Bernardus is one popular abbey beer.
 Try the Trappist Chimay Blauw/Bleu — extremely smooth, milkshake-like, and complex.

 Strong Beers: The potent brands include Duvel ("devil," because of its high octane, camouflaged by a pale color), Verboten Vrucht ("forbidden fruit," with Adam and Eve on the label), and the not-for-the-fainthearted brands of Judas, Satan, and Lucifer.
 Gouden Carolus is good…and Delerium Tremens speaks for itself.